Hierarchical Navigation

 This documentation is assuming you have already gone through the QuickStart process with the QuickStart Outdoor Demo Data.
 If this is not the case, then follow the instructions for setting that up on the Developer Portal.

 The API calls needed for this feature are included in this Postman collection.
-This would be very similar to the Postman collection used in the standard QuickStart set up. <https://hawksearch-sales.demos.hawksearch.com/sales/quickstart-sandbox/HawkSearch_Hierarchy_QuickStart_Collection.postman_collection.json>
+This collection is very similar to the Postman collection used in the standard QuickStart set up with the neccesary changes to account for hierarchical fields.
+Once you have this new collection of API calls downloaded, please import it as a new collection in Postman to avoid any confusion with the non-hierarchical QuickStart collection.<https://hawksearch-sales.demos.hawksearch.com/sales/quickstart-sandbox/HawkSearch_Hierarchy_QuickStart_Collection.postman_collection.json>

 Hierarchy Field